How do I configure and manage Webhook v2 in MyOperator?

 • Basic – Username + Password

-• API Key – Choose Header or Query, then Key Name + Key Value
+• API Key – Choose Header or Query, then enter Key Name + Key Value.

 4. Additional custom headers (optional):